ThePythonator/MicroSim/README.md

+# MicroSim

-MicroSim: A simple RISC-style processor instruction set, assembly code and processor architechture, partially influenced by the BBC Micro and Motorola 68k instruction sets.
+_A simple RISC-style processor instruction set, assembly code and processor architechture, partially influenced by the BBC Micro and Motorola 68k instruction sets._